solo-io/workshops/gloo-mesh-2-0-eks-and-openshift/README.md

-## Lab 10 - Multi-cluster Traffic <a name="Lab-10"></a>
+## Lab 11 - Multi-cluster Traffic <a name="Lab-11"></a>

 On the first cluster, the `v3` version of the `reviews` microservice doesn't exist, but we can use Gloo Mesh to explicitly direct all the traffic to the `v3` version of the second cluster.

-To do that, the bookinfo team must update the `WorkspaceSettings` to discover all the `reviews` services and to make them available from anywhere.
+To do that, the Bookinfo team must update the `WorkspaceSettings` to discover all the `reviews` services and to make them available from any cluster.

 ```bash
 cat << EOF | kubectl --context ${CLUSTER1} apply -f -